The AIMS Council sets the Institute's key objectives and research strategies and oversees AIMS' management.

 Ms Wensley was made an Officer of the Order of Australia (AO) in 2001, a Grand Officer of the Order of Merit of France in 2009, and a Companion of the Order of Australia (AC) in 2011.
 She has been awarded Honorary Doctorates by the University of Queensland (1994), Griffith University (2008), the Queensland University of Technology (2011) and James Cook University (2013).
 She is a Fellow of the Australian Institute of International Affairs and an Honorary Fellow of the Environment Institute of Australia and New Zealand.

-Ms Wensley accepted appointment as Chairman of the Reef 2050 Advisory Committee, one of the principal mechanisms by the cuurent Queensland government to support implementation of the Reef 2050 Long-Term Sustainability Plan for the protection and management of the Great Barrier Reef.
+In addition to her role with the AIMS Council, Ms Wensley is a Director of the Lowy Institute for International Policy and Chairman of the Reef 2050 Advisory Committee, established jointly by the Australian and Queensland governments in 2015 to support implementation of the Reef 2050 Long-Term Sustainability Plan for the protection and management of the Great Barrier Reef.

 Professor Sandra Harding, BSc (Hons), MPubAdmin, PhD, Hon Doc JIU, FACE, FQA, FAICD, FAIM